CUBRID/cubrid-manual/en/install.rst

         ::

-            tar xvfz CUBRID-10.1.0.7595-d652d64-Linux.x86_64.tar.gz /home1/cub_user/
+            tar xvfz CUBRID-10.1.0.7637-0a1052b-Linux.x86_64.tar.gz /home1/cub_user/

         CUBRID directory is created under /home1/cub_user/ and files are created under CUBRID directory.

     **Specifying Environment Variables**

     #.
 Add below environment variables to a shell script which is run automatically and located under the home directory of a user.

+        You may have to create a directory for **$CUBRID_DATABASES**.
+You can designate any directory you have enough permission.

-        The below is an example to add environemt variables to .bash_profile when you run on the bash shell.
+        The below is an example to add environment variables to .bash_profile when you run on the bash shell.

         ::